Blog Photography Equipment for Beginners to Advanced

 White Foam Board

 Use a white foam board in place of a reflector.
-See my tutorial here in Little Known Blog Photography Hacks.
+Read my full tutorial here for working with a white foam board in Little Known Blog Photography Hacks.

 DSLR Camera and Kit Lens

 If you’re just starting out, I’d recommend a basic DSLR, such as Canon T6, to help you get the job done.
 Use the lowest ISO and F Stop you can to get the most detailed photos with the lowest digital noise.
 And always shoot in manual, learn how in the Ultimate Blog Photography Bootcamp!

 Phase 2 Intermediate

 By now you are more familiar with your camera and shooting in manual mode.
 So, it’s time to upgrade some of your blog photography equipment.
 Start with your lens, a real photography reflector, and begin implementing the use of a tripod when needed.

 Most basic cameras come with a lens that is well matched for general use (usually an 18-55mm kit lens for Canon/Nikon).
 I recommend upgrading from your kit lens to a fixed 50mm lens.
 This lens makes it so easy to soften and blur the background while focusing on your subject, just like in the photo above.
 See how the lens is sharp and everything behind it is softly blurred.

 Reflectors are very easy and effective for pointing and reflecting natural light.
 They can easily manipulate light and remove shadows.
 Use a reflector to point light back on your subject.
 If you are photographing a group of objects, play around with the reflector until it points light to the area desired.
 You can find a set of reflectors for twenty dollars or less like this set of 5 portable reflectors.
 Now, that’s an affordable investment!